fadeelzy/-VoteBox-Modern-Polling-Voting-Platform-/README.md

 # 🗳️ VoteBox – Modern Polling & Voting Platform

-A full-stack **polling application** built with Django, MySQL, and a clean frontend UI.
+A full-stack **polling application** built with Django, Postgresql, and a clean frontend UI.
 VoteBox empowers users to **create polls, vote in real-time, and analyze results** with beautiful charts – all deployed on a scalable cloud-ready stack.

 ---